LucaSkywalkerMT/LucaSkywalkerMT/README.md

 # Who is Luca Ruggier?

 I am Luca Ruggier,
-I am a 24 year old university student studying Computer Engineering at the University of Malta.
-I was born in South Africa and moved to Malta in 2017 and began studying.
+I am 24 years old with a Computer Engineering Honours from the University of Malta.
+I was born in South Africa and moved to Malta in 2017.
 I thoroughly enjoy interfacing wireless communcation hardware, such as WiFi, BT / BLE, RF, IR etc on chips such as ESP32 / ESP8266.

 ### ℹ Information